fetch-kit/ffetch/docs/advanced.md

 ## Pending Requests Monitoring

+> **Technical Note:**
+> Every `PendingRequest` always has a `controller` property, even if you did not supply an AbortController.
+This allows you to abort any pending request programmatically, regardless of how it was created.

+> When multiple signals (user, timeout, transformRequest) are combined and `AbortSignal.any` is not available, ffetch creates a new internal `AbortController` to manage aborts.
+This controller is always available in `PendingRequest.controller`.

+> You can always abort a pending request using `pendingRequest.controller.abort()`, even if you did not provide a controller or signal.
+This works for all requests tracked in `pendingRequests`.

 You can access and monitor all active requests through the `pendingRequests` property on the client instance:

 ```typescript